 - Percona policy seems to be to delay updates when MySQL breaks compatibility with its tools.
 But what if a MySQL update contains urgent security fixes?
 In this case upgrading or not will be a hard choice, for both Percona and users.

 Most importantly, making an informed choice is impossible, because Oracle does not release information about security fixes.

 Staying on MySQL

 As mentioned, staying on MySQL is definitely an option.
 But we recommend to be careful.
-Test each minor upgrade thotoughly before upgrading production.
-Use pt-upgrade to check if your queries will work fine and be fast with the new version.
+Before upgrading production servers, test each minor upgrade thoroughly.
+Use pt-upgrade to check if your queries work fine and be fast with the new version.
 Test your tools, including backups and monitoring.

 Migrating to a different DBMS?

 We don’t recommend to switch to a different technology.
 There can be reasons to do so, but MySQL is not one of them.
 You would have to refactor queries, code, and tooling.
 The cost may not be reasonable, give that you could switch to MariaDB.
 We often highlight that MariaDB and MySQL are different products.
 But at least they are similar, which helps reducing the migration cost and risks.